 3. Under “Student Services” on the right, click "My MUNLife" button

-Appointments take place in the Centre for Career Development, UC-4002 and are completely confidential.
+Appointments take place in the Arts and Administration Building, room A-2070 and are completely confidential.

 To get started, browse this listing of career possibilities and imagine where a career in Arts could take you.